UPDATED: JULY 05, 2023 | 2 MIN READ

 Are you going to school in-state or out-of-state?

-Local doctors and hospitals may not accept your insurance if you’re staying in-state or moving out of state.
+Local doctors and hospitals may not accept your insurance if you stay in or move out of state.
 Before enrolling in a new plan, check your existing one to see if it’s network-based and limited to a specific area.

 Are you considered someone’s dependent?